TheoBrigitte/mcp-time/README.md

 ### Using npx (JavaScript/Node.js)

-Using this method will run the MCP server using [`npx`](https://docs.npmjs.com/cli/v8/commands/npx), which requires Node.js to be installed on your system.
-Then copy the following JSON configuration into your MCP client to run the server:
+This method runs the MCP server using [`npx`](https://docs.npmjs.com/cli/v8/commands/npx), which requires Node.js to be installed.
+Copy the following JSON configuration into your MCP client settings:

 ```json
 {